RobustRoundRobin/RRR/RRR-spec.md

 definition, be one of the oldest Nc identities for that particular round.

-To allow for this we define a round as being however long it takes to produce a block - round number == block number - and allow each node to independently declare the round attempt it considers the network to be on when broadcasting its intent.
+To allow for this we define a round as being however long it takes to produce a block. round number == block number, and allow each node to independently declare the round attempt it considers the network to be on when broadcasting its intent.
 If the endorsers agree it is a leader candidate for the round + the attempt adjustment, and if it is the *oldest* identity those endorsers